paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-385-other-technology-base-policies-and-programs.md

 **(c) Exceptions.—** Subsection (a)(1) does not apply under the following circumstances:

-(1) If the Secretary of Defense—
+(1) If the Secretary of Defense or the Secretary of the military department concerned—

   (A) identifies a specific end item for which a specific covered material of satisfactory quality and quantity, in the required form, cannot be procured as and when needed at a reasonable price; and

   (B) waives subsection (a)(1) for such specific end item and such specific covered material for a period not exceeding 36 months.

-(2) To the procurement of an end item described in subsection (a)(1) or the sale of any covered material described under subsection (a)(1) by the Secretary outside of the United States for use outside of the United States.
+(2) To the procurement of an end item described in subsection (a)(1) or the sale of any covered material described under subsection (a)(1) by the Secretary outside of the United States in support of contingency operations or for use outside of the United States.

 (3) To the purchase by the Secretary of an end item containing a covered material that is—